 Early Years Foundation Stage – EYFS

-There are six areas of learning in the Early Years Foundation Stage:
+There are seven areas of learning in the Early Years Foundation Stage:

 There is an equal balance of learning in each area, with many involving cross curricular links.